neojxuan/PhishIntention/README.md

     - If reach a CRP + Siamese report target: ```Return Phish, Phishing target```
     - Else ```Return Benign, None```

+## Updates
+-
+[2023-09-23] ❗❗❗ Somehow the model downloading in setup.sh does not always work because of the git lfs limit 😢 , alternatively, you can download all the models from [this link](https://drive.google.com/file/d/1zw2MViLSZRemrEsn2G-UzHRTPTfZpaEd/view?usp=sharing), and put them into the package.

 ## Project structure
+-
 ```
 src
     |___ AWL_detector_utils/: scripts for abstract layout detector